golnazghiasi/cofw-train-data-masks/ReadMe.md

 ## COFW train data masks

-masks directory contains manually labeled face foreground masks for 500 images of COFW train dataset.
+Masks directory contains manually labeled face foreground masks for 500 images of the COFW train dataset.
 (We haven't labeled the LFPW part of the dataset.)

 ### Download
 ``` sh